Non-linear reduced modeling of dynamical systems using kernel methods and low-rank approximation: Introduction

 \section{Introduction}

-Consider a high-dimensional system {of the form:} {where} the $x_t$'s and $\theta$, belonging to $\Rr^p$, constitute respectively a state trajectory and an initial condition, and where $f_t:\Rr^p \to \Rr^p$ is an arbitrary function whose direct evaluation is considered to be time consuming when $p$ is large.
-Among reduced modeling methods, dynamic mode decomposition (DMD)~\cite{Chen12,Jovanovic12,Tu2014391} is a popular framework for the approximation of system~\eqref{eq:model_init}.
-It provides an interesting trade-off between accuracy of the approximation and its computational complexity.
-Initially designed for linear approximations, DMD has latter been extended to reduced modeling of non-linear behaviors through a decomposition known as extended DMD (EDMD) \cite{Lusch2018DeepLF,williams2015data,williams2014kernel,yeung2017learning}.
-In this paper, we will focus on the latter reduced model.
+Consider a high-dimensional system {of the form:} {where} the $x_t$'s and $\theta$ in $\Rr^p$, constitute respectively a state trajectory and an initial condition, and where $f_t:\Rr^p \to \Rr^p$ is an arbitrary function whose direct evaluation is considered to be time consuming when $p$ is large.
+Reduced modeling of the dynamical systems aims to lighten the computation load for the evaluation of a trajectory.
+The idea common to all model reduction methods is the projection of the high-dimensional system \eqref{eq:model_init} onto a low-dimensional manifold, which enables a rapid and reliable approximation of a trajectory for any initial condition.
+Projections onto well-chosen linear subspaces have been extensively studied in the reduced modeling literature, leading in particular to the well-established reduced basis methods~\cite{quarteroni2015reduced}.
+Data-driven approaches have emerged for the case where the function $f_t$ is unknown and we only have access to a set of representative solutions of \eqref{eq:model_init}. {\it Dynamic mode decomposition} (DMD)~\cite{Schmid10} is a popular framework for this purpose.
+It consists in the data-driven linear approximation of the function $f_t$: a matrix substituting $f_t$ is learned from representative trajectories, so-called \textit{snapshots}, by minimizing the norm of the residual of linear approximations subject to specific constraints \cite{Chen12,heas2017optimal,HeasHerzet17,Jovanovic12}.